awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 + `1.28`
 + `1.27`

-For important changes to be aware of for each version in standard support, see [Release notes for standard support versions](kubernetes-versions-standard.md)\.
+For important changes to be aware of for each version in standard support, see [Review release notes for Kubernetes versions on standard support](kubernetes-versions-standard.md)\.

 ## Available versions on extended support<a name="available-versions-extended"></a>